apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 * ``datareq/`` - HTTP routing, which has threadsafe health and stat objects populated by stat and health managers.
 * ``peer/`` - Manager for getting and populating peer data from other Traffic Monitors
-* ``srvhttp/`` - HTTP service.
+* ``srvhttp/`` - HTTP(S) service.
 Given a map of endpoint functions, which are lambda closures containing aggregated data objects.
+If HTTPS, the HTTP service will redirect to HTTPS.
 * ``static/`` - Web interface files (markup, styling and scripting)
-* ``threadsafe/`` - Threadsafe objects for storing aggregated data needed by multiple goroutines (typically the aggregator and HTTP server)
+* ``threadsafe/`` - Threadsafe objects for storing aggregated data needed by multiple goroutines (typically the aggregator and HTTP(S) server)
 * ``trafficopsdata/`` - Struct for fetching and storing Traffic Ops data needed from the CRConfig.
 This is primarily mappings, such as delivery service servers, and server types.
 * ``trafficopswrapper/`` - Threadsafe wrapper around the Traffic Ops client.
 The client used to not be threadsafe, however, it mostly (possibly entirely) is now.
 But, the wrapper also serves to overwrite the Traffic Ops ``monitoring.json`` values, which are live, with snapshotted CRConfig values.

 Architecture
 ============
-At the highest level, Traffic Monitor polls caches, aggregates their data and availability, and serves it at HTTP endpoints in JSON format.
+At the highest level, Traffic Monitor polls caches, aggregates their data and availability, and serves it at HTTP(S) endpoints in JSON format.

 In the code, the data flows through microthread (goroutine) pipelines.
 All stages of the pipeline are independently running microthreads [#f1]_ .
 The pipelines are: